Zulqarnain-cc34/StyleGenius/README.md

 # <a name="_k55355dbny5z"></a>**Product Recommendation**

-I choose a product through the tkinter module and preprocess the data for that image to convert it into a form that is passable by the model.
-The product is selected from the modeling.csv.
-I pass this product to the model.
-This model predicts the cluster in which the data lies in.
+I choose a product and preprocess the data for that image to convert it into a form that is passable by the model I pass the product to the model and it predicts the cluster in which the product lies in.

-Lets say for a product model predicts 16th cluster.

 Note so the main thing that is helping are 2 things to make the model prediction: